Updated April 24, 2026

 • Renewal: 20 continuing education units (CEUs) and recertification fee (~$150)

-No states require licensing for health information technicians.
-While RHIT certification is technically voluntary nationwide, it has become the practical requirement for employment at hospitals, health systems, and insurance companies across all states.
+No states require licensure for health information technicians.
+The RHIT credential is voluntary nationwide, but has become the de facto requirement — most hospitals, health systems, and insurance companies expect it for employment.
+You need an associate degree from a CAHIIM-accredited program to qualify for the exam.

 Compensation